Xelieu/xelieu.github.io/docs/jp-lazy-guide/wantToContribute.md

 #### How to submit the contribution?

-You can either submit a [Github: Pull Request](https://github.com/Xelieu/xelieu.github.io/pulls) or message me on [Discord: xelieu](https://www.discordapp.com/users/719459399168426054) with the guide already organized in a notepad and screenshots edited
+You can either submit a [Github: Pull Request](https://github.com/Xelieu/xelieu.github.io/pulls) with the guide already organized in a notepad and screenshots edited

 - You can `ask me first` if I'd actually want it on the guide so your effort is not wasted